microsoft/TypeScript/doc/spec.md

 x = test ?
 0 : false;   // Error, number | boolean not asssignable
 ```

-it is possible to assign ‘x’ a value of type string, number, or the union type string | number, but not any other type.
-To access a value in ‘x’, a type guard can be used to first narrow the type of ‘x’ to either string or number:
+it is possible to assign 'x' a value of type string, number, or the union type string | number, but not any other type.
+To access a value in 'x', a type guard can be used to first narrow the type of 'x' to either string or number:

 ```TypeScript
 var n = typeof x === "string" ? x.length : x;  // Type of n is number